Professor: Tasks

 Other roles of professorial tasks depend on the institution, its legacy, protocols, place (country), and time.
 For example, professors at research-oriented universities in North America and, generally, at European universities, are promoted primarily on the basis of research achievements and external grant-raising success.

 Around the world

 Many colleges and universities and other institutions of higher learning throughout the world follow a similar hierarchical ranking structure amongst scholars in academia; the list above provides details.

 Salary

 A professor typically earns a base salary and a range of employee benefits.
-In addition, a professor who undertakes additional roles in their institution (e.g., department chair, dean, head of graduate studies, etc.) earns additional income.
-Some professors also earn additional income by moonlighting in other jobs, such as consulting, publishing academic or popular press books, giving speeches, or coaching executives.
+In addition, a professor who undertakes additional roles in their institution (e.g., department chair, dean, head of graduate studies, etc.) sometimes earns additional income.
+Some professors also earn additional income by activities such as consulting, publishing academic or other books, giving speeches, or coaching executives.
 Some fields (e.g., business and computer science) give professors more opportunities for outside work.